Francisrega/demos/vectorsearch/vector.md

 - Compare traditional versus semantic search results
 - Watch real-time clustering visualization
 - See actual similarity percentages
-- Understand how different types of issues naturally organize

-Each step displays the underlying SQL operations, making it easy to understand and apply these concepts to your own use cases.
+- Each step displays the underlying SQL operations, making it easy to understand and apply these concepts to your own use cases.

+The interactive demo requires no setup or prerequisites.
+Simply click through the workflow to:

 ### **Try the Interactive Demo**
 Note: You can minimze the menu by clicking '≡' to better interactive with the demo.

 <iframe src="../vector-demo.html" width="100%" height="1100px" frameborder="0" style="min-width: 100%; min-height: 1100px; height: 1100px !important;" ></iframe>

-## What You'll Discover
+###
+###

+### **What You'll Discover**
-**Through the Interactive Demo:**
+**Through the Interactive Demo you will discover:**
 - How support incidents with different descriptions but similar meanings automatically cluster together
 - Why "system crash," "spontaneous reboot," and "freeze" are found together despite sharing no common keywords
 - The dramatic difference between traditional LIKE searches and semantic similarity search